Motion made, and Question proposed, That this House do now adjourn.—(Jeremy Quin.)

 My constituency is beautiful—as the House knows, I am very proud of it.
 Morecambe is on the up, and has been for the past 10 years.
 Regeneration by this Government has fuelled a lot of miracles in Morecambe, but I am here in the Chamber looking for help.
 Help me to help my community, which deserves this.
 Help me to secure the jewel of prosperity that is Eden, to be fitted rightly back into the crown of the north-west that is my beautiful constituency, and my home: Morecambe.

 It is a pleasure to see you in the Chair, Madam Deputy Speaker, for my first time at the Dispatch Box.
 I thank my hon.
-Friend the Member for Morecambe and Lunesdale (David Morris) very much for securing this Adjournment debate on a subject about which he spoke so passionately, and in his unusual inimitable style.
+Friend the Member for Morecambe and Lunesdale (David Morris) very much for securing this Adjournment debate on a subject about which he spoke so passionately, and in his usual inimitable style.
 It is a delight that he is present for my first time at the Dispatch Box.

 I have only recently stepped into this role as the Minister for Arts, Heritage and Tourism, and I am delighted to have done so.
 I am very pleased to be kicking off with a debate on something in which I am personally so interested.
 It links tourism with many environmental issues and the beauty of our countryside.
 I am very well aware of how important the tourist industry is to the nation, and how important and significant the Eden Project could be.